etherealvisage/cpsc301/docs/final_writeup.md

 prevented our doing so.

-Though we did experience success with our server-side unit testing, our coverage was less considerable than planned --- we ended up with tests focused on memo and discussion functionality, largely ignoring authentication and the administration panel.
+Though we did experience success with our server-side unit testing, our coverage was less considerable than planned.
+We ended up with tests focused on memo and discussion functionality, largely ignoring authentication and the administration panel.
 This shortcoming resulted from the tremendous time investment required to develop our own testing infrastructure.
 While "full-stack" web development frameworks such as Ruby on Rails and Django ship with tightly integrated